galenmckinley/galenmckinley.github.io/publications.md

 Gloege, L., G.A.
 McKinley, M. Yan and T. Zheng.
 A Hybrid Physics Data (HPD) approach to global mapping of sparse surface ocean carbon data, in prep.

+Stammel, J, R.R.
+Rustagi, L. Gloege, and G.A.
+McKinley.
+Strengths and weaknesses of three Machine Learning methods for pCO2 interpolation, in prep.

 ### Thesis

 McKinley, G.A.
 (2002) Interannual variability in air-sea fluxes of carbon dioxide and oxygen, MIT PhD.
 [Download PDF](http://newcarboncycle.aos.wisc.edu/galenWEB/papers/mckinley-phd02.pdf)